MeRupamGanguly/Golang-Deltas/README.md

       port: 80
       targetPort: 80
 ```
-Deployment: A controller that manages the deployment of Pods, ensuring the desired number of replicas are running at any time.
+ReplicaSet Ensures a specified number of pod replicas are running at any given time.
+It monitors Pods and maintains the desired number of replicas, replacing any Pods that fail or are deleted.

+Deployment: A higher-level abstraction that manages ReplicaSets and provides additional features like rolling updates, rollbacks, and declarative updates.
+A Deployment creates and manages ReplicaSets for maintaining application states and updates.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment